amir-cardiolab/DMD_DA_blood_flow/README.md

 MATLAB codes (all the input files can be found in the data section):

-  DMDc: Dynamic mode decomposition with control.
+1)DMDc: Dynamic mode decomposition with control.

   V: Velocity data, size: M×N

   U: Controller input data, size: 1×N

   where V and U are the input to the DMDc: DMDc (U,V)

-  ROM-KF: Reduced-order modeling Kalman filter.
+2)ROM-KF: Reduced-order modeling Kalman filter.

   Gr: Ground truth velocity data, size: M×N

   Un: Uncertain velocity data, size: M×N

   Ex: Experimental velocity data, size: P×N

   H: Observation matrix, size: P×M

   Co: The diagonal entries of the diagonal covariance matrix: M×1

-where Gr, Un, Ex, H, and Co are the input to the ROM-KF:
+  where Gr, Un, Ex, H, and Co are the input to the ROM-KF: ROM-KF(Gr,Un,Ex,H,Co)

-ROM-KF(Gr,Un,Ex,H,Co)

-  WOM: Womersley Analytical solution
+3)WOM: Womersley Analytical solution
   Fr: Pressure gradient wave form Fourier series’ frequency

   Cn: Pressure gradient wave form Fourier series’ coefficients.

   where Fr and Cn are the input to the WOM: WOM (Fr,Cn)

 Data: